silviostanzani/fullstackai/README.md

 ### Conversational AI

 Platforms that generalizr NLP operations by the means of a one Large Language Model (LLM)

 Ex:
 * chatgpt - openAI microsoft
 * llama - Meta
 * bard - google

 ### Generative AI

-Platforms that generate images, audio, video, texts from any Media
+Platforms that generate images, audio, video, texts from any Media (on no media)

 Ex:
 * Stability.ai